Davi9ci/FanucIntegration_V2/README.md

 # FanucIntegration_V2

 Ready-made function blocks for controlling a FANUC R-30iB Plus robot over EtherCAT using the FANUC EtherCAT Slave option (R-30iB Plus, PDO3 mapping).
-Handles the full enable sequence, safety signal management, fault reset, homing, cycle stop, program start (RSR), and user-defined output overwrite.
+Handles the full enable sequence, safety signal management, fault reset, homing, cycle stop, program start (RSR), and speed override through a FANUC Group Input.

 ---

-## Installation

-A pre-compiled TwinCAT library file (`.library`) is available for download.
-Installing the library is the recommended approach - it does not require copying individual FB source files into your project.

-**To install Library:** open TwinCAT XAE → PLC → References → Library repository → install.

-**To Add Library:** open TwinCAT XAE → PLC → References → Add Library → browse under Miscellaneous.
-The FBs, DUTs, and GVLs will be available immediately.

-The source files in this repository are the reference implementation.
-Use them if you need to modify the library or understand the internals.
+##Installation

+### Install the library

+1. Open **TwinCAT XAE**.
+2. Open **PLC → Library Repository**.
+3. Select **Install** and choose the `FanucSimpleLib.library` file.

+### Add the library to a project

+1. Open the PLC project.
+2. Right-click **References** and select **Add Library**.
+3. Find the library under **Miscellaneous** and add it.

+### Application Global Variables

-** Global Variable:** The application should declare the hardware-linked variables after referencing the library:
+The application should declare the hardware-linked variables after referencing the library:

+Create a Global Variable List named GVL_Fanuc in the consuming PLC application and add the following variables:
 ```iecst
 {attribute 'qualified_only'}
 VAR_GLOBAL